New Zealand fernbird: Ecology

-The New Zealand fernbird is a ground-dwelling bird, and is a reluctant flier, travelling mainly on foot or in occasional short flights of less than 15 metres.
+The New Zealand fernbird is a reluctant flier, mainly moving about in vegetation or in occasional flights of less than 15 metres just above the vegetation.
 In the 19th century, Walter Buller described it as "one of our most common" birds, but it has been adversely affected by the subsequent widespread destruction of its natural wetland habitat following European settlement and is now rare.

-The New Zealand fernbird is present in Oceania, mainly in wet shrubby environments with swamps, peat bogs or ponds, plantation areas, temperate shrublands.
+The New Zealand fernbird lives mainly in wet shrubby environments with swamps, peat bogs or ponds, plantation areas, temperate shrublands.
 It occupies an extremely wide area of occurrence at 657,000 km².

+Field studies of the South Island fernbird showed they preferred shrubby habitats with low dense ground vegetation near an estuary margin.

 The New Zealand fernbird is insectivorous.
 It feeds on caterpillars, larvae, beetles, flies and moths, as well as small spiders emerging from the cocoon.
 It sometimes consumes seeds and fruits.

 Its song is a series of rapid whistles and clicks.
-The contact between the two partners is a duet, a sonorous "uu" for the male, to which the female answers with a high-pitched "tick".
+The contact between the two partners is a duet, a characteristic "u-tick", that is, a sonorous "uu" for the male, to which the female answers with a high-pitched "tick".
 The calls are metallic.
 When disturbed or threatened, the male emits a typical "too-lit" and "di,di,di,di" repeated at a rapid pace.

 Breeding

 The birds nest in sedges or other vegetation close to the ground, making a deep woven cup of dried rushes lined with feathers.
-Breeding occurs from September to February, producing clutches of 2-3 pinkish-white eggs with brown or purple speckles.
+Breeding occurs from September to February, producing clutches of 2–3 pinkish-white eggs with brown or purple speckles.
 The Māori phrase "te whare o te mātātā" (a fernbird's house) describes a woven flax cape, made to keep out the weather; a testament to the design and strength of the nest.

 Both adults incubate for about 13 days.
 The chicks are fed small insects by the parents.
-They leave the nest after 15-17 days and sometimes at 20-21 days after hatching.
+They leave the nest after 15–17 days and sometimes at 20–21 days after hatching.
 They can breed as early as 9 months of age.
 Pairs raise between 1 and 3 broods.
 Juveniles still depend on the parents for food for a few weeks after leaving the nest.

+In a two-year field study, South Island fernbirds strongly defended their territories during the preebreeding and breeding seasons.